RicardoQuiroga/midterm/README.md

 # midterm

 Hopefully this will make working on the project a little easier.
-I'm using Atom which has a built-in git interface, and it's real easy to use, and it's probably a lot better than using google drive and nearly stepping on each other's toes.
+I'm using Atom as my text editor, which has a built in git interface that makes pulling and pushing commits super easy.
+Using this will be a lot easier than the google drive.